 A malfunctioning air conditioner is also an inefficient one; don’t be surprised if your utility bills skyrocket when you postpone necessary repairs.

 In general, if you need to use your air conditioner, it’s best to address the problem right away.
 If you know where to look, you can get central air financing options in minutes and begin the repair process immediately.

-The best answer is always to save up and pay cash if you can, because your borrowing costs will be higher than for homeowners with good credit.
+The best answer for any HVAC project is always to save up and pay cash if you can, because your borrowing costs will be higher than for homeowners with good credit.
 If you’re near summer’s end and you can turn off the unit and survive with fans until cooler weather comes, you’ll have five or six months to put away cash and do the work in the spring.

 When should I use a home improvement loan for air conditioning financing?

 Zero-equity home improvement loans are best for major AC repairs or entire replacements because most lenders require a minimum loan of $1,000 or more.
 You can receive central air financing options, even with a sub-par credit score.

 Longer repayment term, usually between 3 and 7 years, help keep your payments manageable.

 Fixed monthly payments so you can responsibly budget for your air conditioning repairs.

 Streamlined application process means you can be approved in as little as 24 hours and have your money within a day or two.

 There are no hidden fees; you pay a single loan origination fee when you complete the application process with your lender.